HugoAi2bc/TRiP/README.md

 ### b) *database* subfolder
 In this subfolder, you must put at least the following three files:
 - your genome fasta file: Whether it's the genome or the transcriptome, it must be your reference fasta file where reads will be aligned.
 It must, like the other files, be downloaded from the [Ensembl](https://www.ensembl.org/index.html) database.
+> Note:
+>&emsp;For complexe genomes, transcriptome is preferable (less complexity and better analysis).
+>&emsp;If the genome is used, the computer needs a larger RAM capacity than for transcriptome.

 - GFF3 file corresponding to the reference genome dropped.
 - out-RNA fasta: This fasta file must gather together RNA sequences you want to remove.
 As a rule, these are at least rRNA.
 You can also add mitochondrial RNA or any other RNA.